rchejfec/IRPP-oasis-llm-automation-ratings-guide/README.md

 ## Acknowledgement and Disclaimer
 I am grateful to Matthias Oschinski and Ruhani Walia for developing the original methodology, for their permission to replicate their study, and for their valuable comments on a draft of this guide.
 The views expressed here, and any errors in the accompanying notebook, are my own.

-I used Gemini (2.5 Pro Preview) when learning how to use DSPy, with help developing initial portions of the code and in editing.
+I used Gemini (2.5 Pro Preview) when learning how to use DSPy, with help developing initial portions of the guide and in editing.
 I take full responsibility for this notebook's content and accuracy.